-This year’s fellows are planning their schools as part of The Drexel Fund’s Founders Program.
-We are no longer accepting applications for the 2018-19 cohort.
+This year’s Fellows are planning their schools as part of The Drexel Fund’s Founders Program.
 The first application deadline for the 2019-20 cohort is December 1.

 Garden Christian Academy (GCA) is a classical Christian school focused on the cultivation of wisdom and virtue in its students, expressed through a godly character and a Biblical worldview.

 In March, 2012 Danielle and her family relocated to Cleveland’s diverse Clark-Fulton neighborhood to found an intentional Christian community called Ephraim House.
 This experience combined with the four years that Danielle spent teaching ESL at the local public school where she focused on serving immigrants and refugees, brought the particular needs of her community into clearer focus.
 GCA will offer the high quality, Christian education that she desires for her own children to the local community.

 As GCA’s lead founder, Danielle believes that an academically robust, Christ-centered education can transform the safety, welfare, health, and prosperity of her underserved community.
 Located on the five-building campus of a multi-organization outreach hub called The Family Ministry Center, GCA aims to collaborate with the nonprofit partners of The Family Ministry Center in order to offer holistic supports to students and their families.
 This includes counseling and mental health services, as well as tutoring, nutritional advocacy, and arts education.
 Launching in August 2019 with grades K–3, GCA will add a grade level each year, through grade 12.

 Danielle earned a B.A. from Miami University and a M.Ed. from Cleveland State University with concentrations in urban education and TESOL.
 In addition to Drexel’s Founders Program, she was accepted as a Founder with the Spreading Hope Network in June 2018.